 If you’re reading this, then there’s a large chance you’re obsessed with health.
 Whether it’s the health of your body and ensuring you stay free from illness, or your health in a fitness capacity making sure your stay in good shape.
 Either way, you’re a real health nut and love talking about the human body.
 So, I thought it would be fun to show you some health-related jobs that you could consider.
 Check them out down below:

 Becoming a physiotherapist is one of the most popular careers in the health industry.
 For anyone that’s obsessed with health and fitness, this is a great job for you.
-Essentially, you deal with people that have injuries or are recovering from surgery, etc. They rely on you to teach them exercises and create stretching programs to get them back on track and physically fit once again.
+Essentially, you deal with people that have injuries or are recovering from surgery, helping people walk again who have lost limbs or have had injuries on particular parts of their bodies.
+They rely on you to teach them exercises and create stretching programs to get them back on track and physically fit once again.
 It’s a well-paid job, and you have to be super into the human body to do it.
 You’ll need plenty of training to learn about all of the muscles in the body.
 What I love about this job is that it’s something that can help out with your own health and fitness too.
 You’ll know the correct way to exercise without injuring yourself and will start to understand the proper way to stretch, etc. Plus, you make a dramatic difference in other people’s lives.
 You can literally help relieve someone of pain that they’ve had for years with the right physiotherapy program.
 It’s incredibly rewarding and great for anyone that’s super interested in health and the human body.

 This next job is perfect for any health freaks out there that always go on about their diet.
 If you’re one of those people that love taking pictures of your healthy meals and posting them to Instagram, then you’ll adore this career idea.
 A nutritionist will instruct people on what they should and shouldn’t eat.
 Every person you work with may be better suited to a different diet plan.
 It will be your job to assess each patient and tell them what they should be eating to help their body and get more out of life.
 It’s likely you’ll see patients from all walks of life with different nutritional habits.
 You could work with sick people that need a diet plan that’s designed to give them more energy every day.
 Or, you could work with elite level athletes that need health meal plans to help them build muscles and sustain their energy levels.
 It’s a highly interesting career and a job where you can learn so much about food.
 If you’re interested in working out and eating healthily, then this is such a beneficial job for you.
 You’ll learn everything about food and the human body - how much of a certain nutrient we need when the best times to eat are, and so much more!
 Then, you can translate this to your daily life and start eating better and seeing quicker fitness results.
 Of course, as a parent, you also have the bonus of being able to apply everything you learn to your family too.
 So, you ensure your house is only full of the most nutritional and healthy snacks for your kids to grow up eating!